Tandem bike rentals are available in Saranac Lake

 Experiencing the Adirondacks by bike offers an incredible way to see the region.
 Easy, moderate and advanced biking trails wind through boreal forests, cross streams and navigate switch-backs.
 Biking clubs and organizations have constructed trails that incorporate the landscape naturally - offering a one-of-a-kind playground for two-wheels.

-Get off the beaten path in the Adirondack Lakes region.
+Get off the beaten path in the Adirondack Region.
 Test your shocks in the Moose River Plains.
 Expand your limits, and have a great time doing it.

 - Inlet Area Mt Bike Trails Guide (PDF) - Download - Provides multiple routes and options for mountain biking in the Inlet area.
 Includes information on Morgan's Miles & Sargent Ponds trails.

-- Essex County Mountain Bike Routes (PDF) - Download - A 13-page comprehensive guide to biking routes in Essex County.
+- Essex County Mountain Bike Routes - View all the mountain biking in Essex County with these comprehensive listings.

 Adirondack Road Biking